Alemi7523/Alemi7523.github.io/index.md

 -   \...
 (Neutral)
 -   I\'m kinda scared\...
 (Karrina -2)

-Note that if you got the *Golden Axe*, you can no cut trees without needing to teach the move, but you will need the move otherwise.
+Note that if you got the Golden Axe, you can no cut trees without needing to teach the move, but you will need the move otherwise.

 ## Cut Detour

 Before going forward, we are going to explore a bit thanks to or new capability to cut trees.

+Cut the tree on the left of Magnolia Library, on the right of the northern purple flowers in the grass, there is a hidden Synthetic Seed.

-Go to the station and return to Route 2.
+Now, go to the station and return to Route 2.

-Go east and upstairs, you will se a tree on another set of stairs, cut it.
+Go east and upstairs, you will see a tree on another set of stairs, cut it.
 Go the middle pink tree and to its left side, look down and find a hidden ***Blue Shard***.